krzkaczor/cheatcalls-eip/README.md

 To simplify overall interface we decided to drop possibility to impersonate a concrete account (`cheat_impersonateAccount`) amd instead use `cheat_impersonateAllAccounts` to impersonate all accounts.

+`cheat_info` might be a good place to return instructions for automated contract code verification but at the moment we decided to remove it to keep this EIP simple.

 ### Alternative, client side approach

 We realise that creating an industry wide standard is not easy.
 We are also researching alternative approach of providing a viem cheatcalls client that would